roblaing/erlang-webapp-howto/unit2/README.md

 <h4>Form page</h4>

 The <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit2/apps/unit2/src/form_handler.erl">form_handler</a>
-I wrote battling to get to grips with Erlang's three string types and what can and cannot be used as a guard.
+I wrote results from by battle to get to grips with Erlang's three string types and what can and cannot be used as a guard.
 For instance,
 <code>byte_size(Name) > 0</code> is a permissable guard, but when I tried to first convert Name from a binary to a character code list
 and use <code>string:length(Name) > 0</code>, the compiler threw an <em>illegal guard expression</em> error.

-The idea of guards I kinda understand, they are based on the classics of
+The idea of guards I kinda understand, they are based on the classic theories of
-<a href="http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.90.97&rep=rep1&type=pdf>Edsger Dijkstra's guarded commands</a> along with
+<a href="http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.90.97&rep=rep1&type=pdf">Edsger Dijkstra's guarded commands</a> along with
 various papers from Tony Hoare and other giants of computer science.

 While I think guards are great, Erlang's implementation seems a bit arbitrary and frustrating to me.